beatgammit/artichoke/README.md

 Runs the server on the specified port and host.

-> func RunLocal(port)
+> func RunTLS(port, host, certFile, keyFile)

 * port- int

-Convenience for running a server on localhost.
+* host- string
+* certFile- string; path to TLS certificate
+* keyFile- string; path to private key

+Runs the server on the specified port and host using the certificate and private key for TLS sessions.

 Middleware
 ----------